-So many musicians have written about Songs About Animals.
-Here are 17 of the best ones.
+Dozens of musicians have explored Songs About Animals.
+We listed 17 of the best ones.

 From the album, Dreamland (+ Bonus Levels), released on August 6, 2020